Too Many Options?

-Lumber is easy enough to work with, especially if you want to do-it-yourself, but it’s also expensive, heavy, and prone to defects.
+Lumber is easy enough to work with, especially if you want to do it yourself, but it’s also expensive, heavy, and prone to defects.
 It also absorbs moisture, no matter how well you treat it, and will eventually rot – but not before attracting pests, swelling, and mildewing first.

-Various plastics, such as vinyl or resin, often seem like an attractive option.
+Various plastics, such as vinyl or resin, seem like an attractive option.
 They are lightweight, come in a variety of colors, and can be easily assembled without extensive tools or experience.
 Vinyl buildings are often available online at discount prices and shipped directly to your door.
 But that’s about where the advantages end.

 When it comes to carports, garages, and other buildings, steel is superior to wood and vinyl in nearly every way.

-In addition to being structurally superior and environmentally responsible, steel is also a more economical solution for larger projects, such as agricultural and truss buildings.
+In addition to being structurally superior and environmentally responsible, steel is a more economical solution for larger projects, such as agricultural and truss buildings.
 Metal barns and large equipment storage buildings and more energy-efficient, less expensive to maintain, and cheaper to insure than their wooden counterparts.